 This first-time feature is definitely a step in the right direction.
 Previously, you would not have the opportunity to change any answer as you raced through the exam, raising the stakes considerably.
 Still, only allowing three answers to be changed per section is a halfway measure, considering that the GMAT’s competitor, the GRE exam, allows you to change any and all answers per section.

-What we don’t know: How will this new feature be reconciled with the adaptive nature of the exam?
+What we are still figuring out: How the new feature has been reconciled with the adaptive nature of the exam.
 When you answer a question, the GMAT exam presents you with the next question based in part on whether you got the answer right or wrong.
 Broadly speaking, a correct answer could produce a slightly harder next question; a wrong answer could produce a question that is slightly easier.
 Your final score is derived from the number and difficulty of the questions that you answered correctly.

 Speaking of transparency, the Enhanced Score Report will be automatically be included with your Official Score Report.
 The ESR presents data on your performance per question type, the percentage of correct answers per section, average difficulty per question, and your time management.
 Having the ESR will be handy if you find that you need to make another run at the exam.